agrc/deq-enviro/README.md

 ### Field Aliases

 These are managed via the "Data" tab of the AGOL item.
 Any changes should immediately be reflected in the application.
+As a backup, the config spreadsheet supports defining aliases for fields with the following syntax: `FieldName (Field Alias)`.
+If an alias is defined in the config spreadsheet, it will take precedence over the AGOL alias.

 ### Symbology